fbridault/pres/RMLL/f4s.rst

 Current development version : 0.10.2
 **************************************
 - Strongly advised for a new software (communication API is simpler)
-- For now need patches repositories, only available on bitbucket
+- Temporarily we need patches repositories, only available on bitbucket

 .. code:: bash